cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 A "Sidecar" is a binary the nodes can run to attend to processes outside of Cosmos binaries.
 This can include steps such as downloading and compiling software from a certain commit in a repo.

-### Handler
+### UpgradeHandler

-A "Handler" may be executed after the Sidecar process is finished and the binary has been upgraded.
-A handler attends to on-chain activities that may be necessary before normal processing resumes.
-A handler may trigger a StoreLoader.
+An "UpgradeHandler" may be executed after the Sidecar process is finished and the binary has been upgraded.
+Am UpgradeHandler attends to on-chain activities that may be necessary before normal processing resumes.
+Am UpgradeHandler may trigger a StoreLoader.

 ### StoreLoader